Rajrk30/sales_predictionpy/README.md

 (this project is explained in detail within, use jupyter notebook for better experience.)

 datasets: A dataset file is also included.
 Download the file and use that file in the code by specifying the path.

+base_paper: i have also provided a IEEE paper that i used as BasePaper(refer it).